visioforge/.Net-SDK-s-samples/Media Blocks SDK/WPF/CSharp/Screen Capture/readme.md

 # Media Blocks SDK .Net - Simple Capture Demo (WPF)

-Screen Capture Demo is an application that uses the Media Blocks SDK .Net to capture video from screen in WPF applications.
+Screen Capture Demo is an application that uses the Media Blocks SDK .Net to capture video from the screen in WPF applications.

 ## Features